What are the best personal assistant courses?

 Pitman Training

-If you’re looking for accessible personal assistant courses that you can study in your own time, look no further than Pitman Training.
+If you’re looking for accessible personal assistant courses that students can complete in their own time, look no further than Pitman Training.
 They run diploma courses for personal assistants, in addition to those in executive assistant jobs and virtual assistant jobs, all of which can be taken online or in-person.
-For PAs just looking to keep their skills up to date, Pitman also offers less intensive courses and seminars.
+For PAs looking to keep their skills up to date, Pitman also offers less intensive courses and seminars.

 Your Excellency